Light2Dark/splitpay/README.md

 - Scan a receipt, OpenAI will extract the items and prices
 - Edit receipts to add/remove items or change prices
 - Get a shareable link to the receipt
+- Pay with Stripe!
+(And my poor wallet for Stripe fees :sob:)
 - Split the bill with your friends!
 - Paid items are marked